01mf02/gedenkt.at/blog/2017-01-07-falling-in-love-with-racket.md

 On the other hand, when running the two programs with `racket` and `runghc` respectively, the Racket version performed better, taking only 0.68s vs 1.28s.

-Another quick experiment was to reverse every individual line of a file and to print all lines.
+Another quick experiment was to reverse every individual line of a file and to print all resulting lines.

     (for-each (compose displayln list->string reverse string->list)
       (file->lines "problems.txt"))

+The version above has the disadvantage that it first has to read in the whole file, and only then starts processing it.
+We can do better using "sequences", which allow us to iterate over specific parts of an input, for example the lines of a file.
+The following code was created in roughly 30 minutes and required understanding Racket's "ports" and "sequences", both which were relatively easy to grasp given the -- I reiterate -- excellent documentation:

+    (call-with-input-file "problems.txt" (lambda (in)
+      (sequence-for-each (compose displayln list->string reverse string->list)
+        (in-lines in))))

-Again, the Haskell version is a bit smaller, mostly because strings are lists in Haskell.
-(This characteristic however bites in other places.)
+As before, the Haskell version is a bit smaller, mostly because strings are lists in Haskell.
+(This characteristic bites in other places.)
+Furthermore, this example uses lazy I/O, which can cause surprises and is therefore commonly discouraged in favour of streaming libraries.

     readFile "input.txt" >>= mapM_ putStrLn . map reverse . lines